We have updated our data protection policies on 24 May 2018.

 - Purchase history by service.

-- Information on content use and communications through the various channels, including the content, identification and technical data on phone calls, cookies and other communications channels.
+- Information on content use and communications through the various channels, including the content, identification and technical data on phone calls, cookies and other communications channels, as well as social media channels such as Facebook, Instagram, LinkedIn and Twitter.

 - Information saved by the customer in various media such as route and area choices; customer feedback information such as text, images and contact details, and customer-generated content such as customer panel and survey data.